eirikmag/palermo/README.md

 * destination_location (optional): a string representing the storage location of the desired Delta table.
 * merge_schema (optional): boolean setting for the Delta mergeSchema option.
 Defaults to True.
 * optimize_write (optional): boolean setting for the Delta autoOptimize.optimizeWrite option.
 Defaults to True.
-* auto_compact (optional): boolean setting for the Delta autoOptimize.autoCompac option.
+* auto_compact (optional): boolean setting for the Delta autoOptimize.autoCompact option.
 Defaults to True.
+* change_data_feed (optional): boolean setting for the Delta autoOptimize.enableChangeDataFeed option.
+Defaults to False.
+* partition_by: (optional): a string representation of the column(s) you want to partition your delta table by.

 ### Function returns: